rovast/awesome-stars/README.md

 *   [DingHe/unpv13e](https://github.com/DingHe/unpv13e) - UNIX网络编程 卷1：套接字联网API（第3版）源代码
 *   [Exely/CSAPP-Labs](https://github.com/Exely/CSAPP-Labs) - Solutions and Notes for Labs of Computer Systems: A Programmer's Perspective 3rd Editon // 《深入理解计算机系统》第三版的实验文件、解答与笔记
 *   [antirez/sds](https://github.com/antirez/sds) - Simple Dynamic Strings library for C
-*   [redis/redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
-The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps.
+*   [redis/redis](https://github.com/redis/redis) - For developers, who are building real-time data-driven applications, Redis is the preferred, fastest, and most feature-rich cache, data structure server, and document and vector query engine.
 *   [obsproject/obs-studio](https://github.com/obsproject/obs-studio) - OBS Studio - Free and open source software for live streaming and screen recording
 *   [begeekmyfriend/leetcode](https://github.com/begeekmyfriend/leetcode) - LeetCode in pure C
 *   [jonls/redshift](https://github.com/jonls/redshift) - Redshift adjusts the color temperature of your screen according to your surroundings.
 This may help your eyes hurt less if you are working in front of the screen at night.